-- a) All KCCS volunteers are required to: - Provide a current WWCC number and their date of birth (so that the WWCC clearance can be verified) - Sign the KCCS employees and volunteers Child Protection Code of Conduct - Return the above documents in a sealed envelope to the KCCS office. - b) The Office Manager confirms the WWCC clearance and informs the Principal and volunteer. - c) The volunteer is then able to commence volunteering in the School. - d) The volunteer works under the direction of school staff and must sign in and out of the Office.
-On the first occasion the volunteer should arrive early for orientation with the Office Manager of days, times and the location of their visit.
-The Office Manager will maintain a list of volunteers. - e) Copies of volunteer documents are kept by the Office Manager. - f) A volunteer at the school assists under the direction of School staff and must sign in and out of the School Office.
-The volunteer is then able to commence volunteering in the School. - g) The School is required to immediately remove any barred or unauthorised volunteer from child-related work if the School receives a letter advising that a current employee or volunteer has become barred (or has an interim bar), and will no longer allow any barred or unauthorised volunteers to assist onsite until such time as a reinstated WWCC clearance is provided.
-The following are options the Principal may follow:
+- a) All KCCS volunteers are required to: - Provide a current WWCC number and their date of birth (so that the WWCC clearance can be verified) - Sign the KCCS employees and volunteers Child Protection Code of Conduct - Return the above documents in a sealed envelope to the KCCS office. - b) The Office Manager confirms the WWCC clearance and informs the Principal and volunteer. - c) The volunteer is then able to commence volunteering in KCCS. - d) The volunteer works under the direction of school staff and must sign in and out of the Office.
+On the first occasion the volunteer should arrive early for orientation with the

+Office Manager of days, times and the location of their visit.
+The Office Manager will maintain a list of volunteers.

+- e) Copies of volunteer documents are kept by the Office Manager. - f) A volunteer at KCCS assists under the direction of School staff and must sign in and out of KCCS Office.
+The volunteer is then able to commence volunteering in KCCS. - g) KCCS is required to immediately remove any interim/barred or unauthorised volunteer from child-related work if KCCS receives notification from the OCG advising that a current Worker has become barred (or has an interim bar), and will no longer allow any barred or unauthorised volunteers to assist onsite until such time as a reinstated WWCC clearance is provided.